Remarks on mod-2 elliptic genus: Introduction

 \subsection{Introduction for theoretical physicists}

 \paragraph{Witten index:} Let us consider a supersymmetric quantum mechanical system.
-Its Witten index \cite{Witten:1982im,Witten:1982df} is defined by where $\cH$ is the Hilbert space of the system, $(-1)^F$ is the fermion parity, $H$ is the Hamiltonian, and $\beta$ is the inverse temperature.
-Using the fact that $H=Q^2$ where $Q$ is the supercharge satisfying $\{(-1)^F,Q\}=0$, we can show that the Witten index $I$ is independent under any supersymmetry-preserving continuous deformations including the change in $\beta$.
-As such, it provides us with an important $\bZ$-valued invariant in the study of such systems.
+Its Witten index \cite{Witten:1982df,Witten:1982im} is defined by where $\cH$ is the Hilbert space of the system, $(-1)^F$ is the fermion parity, $H$ is the Hamiltonian, and $\beta$ is the inverse temperature.
+Using the fact that $H=Q^2$ where $Q$ is the supercharge satisfying $\{(-1)^F,Q\}=0$, we can show that the Witten index $I$ is independent under any supersymmetry-preserving continuous deformations including the change in $\beta$.\footnote{ This is due to the cancellations between states $\ket{+}$ and $\ket{-}$, where $\ket{+}$ is an eigenstate of $H$ and $(-1)^F$ with eigenvalues $H=E>0$ and $(-1)^F=+$, and $\ket{-}$ is defined by $\ket{-}=E^{-1/2}Q\ket{+}$.
+The precise cancellations hold only if the energy spectrum is discrete.
+See e.g. \cite{Dabholkar:2021lzt} and references therein for what happens when the spectrum is not discrete.
+The same remark applies to the elliptic genus defined below. } As such, it provides us with an important $\bZ$-valued invariant in the study of such systems.

 \paragraph{Elliptic genus:} In supersymmetric quantum field theories, the Witten index can often be further refined.
 For example, for a two-dimensional (2d) theory with \Nequals{(0,1)} supersymmetry, we can consider its partition function on $T^2$ with periodic spin structure, which is where $H$ is the Hamiltonian, $P$ is the momentum along the spatial $S^1$,\footnote{ Our normalization of $P$ is such that $e^{i\theta P}$ generates a rotation by $\theta$.
 We then normalize $H$ so that the massless excitations satisfy $H=|P|$. } and $q=e^{2\pi i\tau}$ specifies the complex structure of the torus.
 As $H-P=Q^2$ where $Q$ is the supercharge, only the states with $H=P$ contribute, making $Z$ independent of $\bar \tau$.
 This allows us to rewrite $I(\tau):=Z$ as